ivorscott/go-delve-reload/README.md

 1 - Removed Traefik

 Traefik will make its way back in production.
 It's not necessary in development because `create-react-app` and the `net/http` package both have mechanisms to use self signed certificates.
 This change actually speeds up our workflow.
-In `create-react-app`, inside `package.json` we can enable https by adding an additional argument `HTTPS=true` behind the start command.
+In `create-react-app`, inside `package.json` we enable self-signed certificates by adding `HTTPS=true` behind the start command.

 ```json
 // package.json